 Staka Skenderova dedicated her whole life to education and the struggle to maintain the first girls’ school in Bosnia and Herzegovina, in which she was the first teacher.
 Many state and foreign officials helped her in this endeavor.
 However, wealthy Sarajevo merchants would not help her as they had a negative attitude towards the school.

 The crown of Staka’s recluse, almost ascetic life is her pilgrimage to the Holy Land.
 Her journey lasted a year.
 She briefly stayed with her benefactor Topal Osman Pasha in Tsargrad (Constantinople).
 He even secured her a meeting with Sultan Abdülaziz, who covered her travel costs.
 In Jerusalem, Skenderova was officially ordained and became a nun, even though she had lived such a life even before her pilgrimage.
-Staka gave presents from Jerusalem to many families from Jerusalem, and since that time, the people from Sarajevo thought of her as Hajji-Staka, or Hajji Lady.
+Staka gave presents from Jerusalem to many orthodox families in Sarajevo, and since that time, the people from Sarajevo thought of her as Hajji-Staka or Hajji Lady.

 Her bold reaction to the pressures of the people of Sarajevo to ban the work of Miss Irby will forever be remembered.
 When this famous Englishwoman opened her first educational institution in 1869, Catholic and Orthodox citizens rebelled against this “Lutheran” school.
-They all see Irby as competition, and believe that her work is an attack on their religious and national identity.
-Staka then publicly defended Miss Irby in the middle of the municipality offices.
-Thanks to her authority, the church and school authorities retract their “Announcement to the People,” in which they had asked Serbs not to send their children to the Protestant school.
+They all saw Irby as competition, and believed that her work was an attack on their religious and national identity.
+Staka then publicly defended Miss Irby in the midst of the municipality offices.
+Thanks to her authority, the church and school authorities retracted their "Announcement to the People", in which they had asked Serbs not to send their children to the Protestant school.
 Time would prove Staka right – with her work and love, Miss Irby gained the hearts of the people of Sarajevo forever.

-The last years of Staka’s life were marked with loneliness and poverty.
-She is left with no family, forgotten, with no funds for her charity work that was the center of her life.
+The last years of Staka’s life were marked by loneliness and poverty.
+She was left with no family, forgotten, with no funds for her charity work that was the center of her life.
 She lived with Miss Irby.
-Her life ended tragically when spooked horses trampled her on May 26 1891, after a charity event for the poor.
-“Many people from all classes came to the procession on May 28.
-Our Serbian municipality gave the order, so the pupils of our Serbian schools walked in the procession with the teaching staff, as well as the pupils from the institution of our Serbian benefactor, the noble Miss Irby.”
-(Obituary – Bosanska vila, May 31, 1891)
+Her life ended tragically when spooked horses trampled her on May 26, 1891, after a charity event for the poor.
+"Many people from all classes came to the procession on May 28.
+Our Serbian municipality gave the order, so the pupils of our Serbian schools walked in the procession with the teaching staff, as well as the pupils from the institution of our Serbian benefactor, the noble Miss Irby."
+(Obituary – Bosanska vila [The Bosnian Fairy], May 31, 1891)

 |Place of birth||Prijepolje/Sarajevo|